-If meningitis progresses to septicemia, a child may develop a rash or unusual skin coloration.
-This can happen within a matter of hours, as meningitis often progresses quickly.
+If meningitis progresses to septicemia, a rash or unusual skin coloration may develop.
+This can happen

 Teens and young adults have a higher risk of meningitis than middle-aged or older adults.
-The National Meningitis Association say that 21 percent of all meningococcal disease occurs between the ages of 11 and 24.
+The National Meningitis Association reports that 21% of all cases develop between the ages of 11 and 24.

 Symptoms of meningitis in teens and adults include:

 Doctors can diagnose meningitis by performing one or more medical tests, such as: